by Bob Stepno

 The source of the Internet Archive’s The Big Story MP3 files is listed as the Times Past Old Time Radio blog.
 Some include podcast-style introductions, along with the typographical errors to be expected with collectors traded tapes with hand-written labels.
 (For example, Sam Melnick of United Press is identified as “Sam Metnick.”)

 Some, such as the Melnick episode, are recordings of rebroadcasts by Armed Forces Radio, minus the tobacco advertising.

 The James Fusco episode, broadcast June 4, 1947, includes a spoken introduction by the reporter himself, apparently added while he tape recorded the broadcast over the air from a Cleveland station.
 He identifies the 1929 “Snook-Hicks” murder case that the story was based on.
 How his tape recording made its way into the archives of old-time-radio collectors is not mentioned.

-The Internet Archive hosts a collection of 22 MP3 recordings of episodes of The Big Story which, at this writing (August 2012), can be difficult to find because the series title is concatenated as “BigStoryThe,” hiding it from search engines.
-I’ve added newspaper names to the list and will add biographical and historical information as I track down details.
+The Internet Archive hosts a collection of 22 MP3 recordings of episodes of The Big Story from the Times Past Old Time Radio blog and podcast.
+At this writing (August 2012), the collection can be difficult to find because the series title is concatenated as “BigStoryThe,” hiding it from search engines.
+I’ve added newspaper names to the list and may add biographical and historical information as I track down details.
 The MP3 players link to the Internet Archive collection (the “MB” numbers are the original MP3 file sizes).
 I’ve added episode numbers after cross-checking the file names with the OTRRPedia list.